-By default, all datasets added into Dataverse are granted the CC0 Public Domain Dedication.
-Dataverse uses the CC0 waiver by default for all datasets (4.0 and on) because of its name recognition in the scientific community, making it a familiar option for data (for which in general copyright does not apply), and is in use by repositories as well as scientific journals that require the deposit of open data.
-For more information on the CC0 waiver, please visit the Creative Commons website (http://creativecommons.org/about/cc0).
+By default, all datasets added in a Dataverse repository are granted the CC0 Public Domain Dedication.
+The Dataverse software uses the CC0 waiver by default for all datasets (4.0 and on) because of its name recognition in the scientific community, making it a familiar option for data (for which in general copyright does not apply), and is in use by repositories as well as scientific journals that require the deposit of open data.
+For more information on the CC0 waiver, please visit the Creative Commons website (https://creativecommons.org/share-your-work/public-domain/cc0).
 Data depositors can opt-out of using the CC0 waiver for their datasets, if needed.

-Dataverse asks that all users who download datasets from Dataverse’s services follow the following Community Norms.*
+The Dataverse Project asks that all users who download datasets from a Dataverse repository follow the following Community Norms.*

 Crediting any research used with data citations

-Any materials (books, articles, conference papers, theses, dissertations, reports, and other such publications) created that employ, reference, or otherwise utilize the data (in whole or in part) gathered from deposited datasets should credit the source with the applicable data citation generated by Dataverse (found on the dataset page).
-These citations include the data authors, data identifier, and other information in accordance with the Joint Declaration of Data Citation Principles (http://force11.org/datacitation) for all research data.
-To find out more, visit our Data Citation Best Practices guide (http://best-practices.dataverse.org/data-citation/).
+Any materials (books, articles, conference papers, theses, dissertations, reports, and other such publications) created that employ, reference, or otherwise utilize the data (in whole or in part) gathered from deposited datasets should credit the source with the applicable data citation generated by the Dataverse repository (found on the dataset page).
+These citations include the data authors, data identifier, and other information in accordance with the Joint Declaration of Data Citation Principles (https://www.force11.org/datacitationprinciples) for all research data.
+To find out more, visit our Data Citation Best Practices guide (https://dataverse.org/best-practices/data-citation).

 Maintaining anonymity of human subjects

 Users of the Service should not abuse the available data that relate to human subjects and use the materials to: